joseamaita/microblog/basic-development/05-profile-page-and-avatars.md

 will invoke the view function with the actual text as an argument.
-For example, if the client browser requests URL `/user/mary`, the view function is going to be called with the argument `username` set to `'susan'`.
+For example, if the client browser requests URL `/user/mary`, the view function is going to be called with the argument `username` set to `'mary'`.
 This view function is only going to be accessible to logged in users, so I have added the `@login_required` decorator from Flask-Login.